 Ineos boss Jim Ratcliffe with the Land Rover Defender

-The model could make production by 2020, and Ineos is targeting worldwide sales of around 15,000 units per year.
-Prices are set to stick closely to those of the outgoing Defender, which was priced from £25,000.
+Ineos is targeting worldwide sales of around 25,000 units per year, and prices are set to stick closely to those of the outgoing Defender, which was priced from £25,000.

-Ineos has outlined its vision for its Defender-inspired car, calling it an “uncompromising, traditional 4x4” sold globally but particularly targeting the US, sub-Saharan Africa and Europe.
+Ineos has previously outlined its vision for its 4x4 to be sold globally, but particularly targeting the US, sub-Saharan Africa and Europe.

-Much of the design and powertrain options are still to be decided, but Crotty confirmed it is likely to have a diesel option, while hybrid and electric technology is being explored.
+Much of the design and powertrain options are still to be decided, but Crotty confirmed that it's likely to have a diesel option, while hybrid and electric technology is being explored.

-Crotty also confirmed to Autocar that it will have a traditional chassis, not a monocoque, and it will be relatively low-tech – unlike Land Rover’s own forthcoming high-tech Defender replacement.
+Crotty also confirmed that it will have a traditional chassis, rather than a monocoque, and that it will be relatively low-tech, unlike Land Rover’s forthcoming Defender replacement.

 “It will be extremely high quality and extremely reliable,” said Crotty.